-At the beginning of 2009, there were more than 200 insurance policies in effect in Sauk County (Table 7-2).
-Roughly, one quarter of all of the policies were for property in the city of Reedsburg.
-Countywide, coverage totaled more than \$44.8 million and premiums totaled \$135,626 for those policies.
-Federal disaster declarations are issued in less than 50 percent of the flood events.
+In 2024, there were 137 insurance policies in effect in Sauk County (Table 7-2).
+Roughly one-third of all of the policies were for property in the city of Baraboo and Reedsburg.
+Countywide, coverage totaled more than \$32.5 million and premiums totaled \$139,600 for those policies.